pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ## <i class="fa-regular fa-heart"></i> Announcing the pyOpenSci Fall Festival!

-_This post was last updated on 15 August, 2024_
+_This post was last updated on 11 September, 2024_

 Happening October 28--November 01, 2024, the pyOpenSci Fall Festival is an online community training and networking event designed to empower scientists with in demand open science skills.
-Our goals for the Fall Festival are to
+Our goals for the Fall Festival are to:

 * empower you with technically-relevant open science skills,
 * call attention to and celebrate new and upcoming tools that support open reproducible science